tony87c0086/SAMPLE-API-SOAP/README.md

   * Refer to (../src/main/resources/config/applicationSecurity.xml)
   * Security implemented using spring basic authentication filter.

+* Spring Boot
+  * Using Spring Boot to simplify dependency management.

 ### NOTE: The structure and component below is mostly same as my other REST sample.
 They CAN be a dependency JAR file or files depends on your application needs.
 This gives flexibility to swith between SOAP/REST or any other new technologies might comming.
 Yes, finger cross! ###

 * Manager + Service